 How important are testimonials on a dental clinic website?

 Every dentist says they’re caring, professional, and patient-focused.
-What makes a potential patient believe it isn’t you saying it, it’s your existing patients saying it on your behalf.
+What makes a potential patient believe it isn’t the practice saying it, it’s existing patients saying it on their behalf.

 What makes a dental patient review actually persuasive?